 In 1936, the School’s departments and programs were part of the School of Medicine at the University of North Carolina at Chapel Hill.
 In 1940, the UNC Board of Trustees approved public health as a separate school within the university, and the School awarded its first degrees in 1940.

 In September 2008, the School was named the UNC Gillings School of Global Public Health in recognition of a generous gift from Dennis Gillings and Joan Gillings.
-Dennis Gillings was a biostatistics professor at the School from 1971 to 1988 and is founder, chairman and chief executive officer of Quintiles.
-Joan Gillings is a philanthropist and community volunteer.
+Dennis Gillings was a biostatistics professor at the School from 1971 to 1988 and was founder, chairman and chief executive officer of Quintiles.
+Joan Gillings was a philanthropist and community volunteer.
 The $50 million donation was, at the time, the largest single gift in the history of the University of North Carolina at Chapel Hill.

 Overcoming social and health injustices has been an anchoring focus throughout the history of the Gillings School.
 Faculty, students and staff continue this tradition of working collaboratively in communities across North Carolina to overcome barriers to good health for all.

-“From its earliest days, the School has had a strong moral compass,” said Barbara K. Rimer, DrPH, current dean.
+“From its earliest days, the School has had a strong moral compass,” said Barbara K. Rimer, DrPH, dean of the School from 2005 to 2022.
 “That’s why it was a hospitable place for a group of South African anti-apartheid faculty who emigrated here in the 1960s.
 That’s why Dan Okun (the late environmental sciences and engineering professor) and other faculty members marched for civil rights in that era.
 And that’s why a great deal of our research was and is focused on overcoming health disparities.”

 Faculty members have been coming and going across the world since the School began.
 For example, Bernard Greenberg, first a chair of biostatistics and later dean of the School, collaborated with colleagues in Egypt and in other countries, and our biostatisticians for years have trained their counterparts in Chile.